rust-lang/rust/text/0000-stabilize-no_std.md

   `eh_personality` and `stack_exhausted` lang items to immediately abort.
 This would avoid us having to stabilize their signatures as we could stabilize just this attribute and not their definitions.
+* The various language items could not be stabilized at this time, allowing stable libraries that leverage `#![no_std]` but not stable final artifacts (e.g. staticlibs, dylibs, or binaries).

 # Unresolved Questions